overte-org/overte-docs-sphinx/source/explore/get-started/architecture.rst

 The Overte Interface (or simply 'Interface') is the main user interface for Overte.
 It is used to explore the metaverse and engage with people from around the world.
 When you enter a domain, your Interface connects with the `domain server`_ that is hosting the virtual world, alongside any `global services`_.

-You can download and use the Interface on your computer or your Android phone using the `Client-Only Installer <install.html#client-only-installer>`_.
+You can download and use the Interface on your computer.
+See `Install Overte <install.html>`_.

 .. image:: _images/interface.png